What Qualifies as a Lemon Car: Key Insights

 What If Your Warranty Ran Out?

-If the first attempt to repair the issue occurred during the warranty period, your vehicle may still be deemed a lemon.
-When a defect occurred during the warranty and it was not rectified, you may still be covered under the Lemon Law.
+When a defect occurred during the warranty and was not rectified during the warranty period you may still be covered under the Lemon Law.

 Knowing if your vehicle qualifies as a lemon is difficult.
 A lawyer who specializes in Lemon Law will evaluate your case and determine if it's worth pursuing.